Parliament of Jordan: Political history

 Subsequent civil unrest followed with Prime Minister Zaid al-Rifai alleged to have used heavy-handed tactics against the population which resulted in riots in April 1989.
 After the riots had subsided the King fired al-Rifai and announced elections for later that year.
 The King's action to re-convene parliamentary elections was considered a significant move forward in enabling the Jordanian public to have greater freedoms and democracy.
 This was labelled by the think tank Freedom House as, "the Arab World's most promising experiment in political liberalization and reform".

 The resumption of the parliamentary election was reinforced by new laws governing the media and publishing as well as fewer restrictions on freedoms of expression.
 Following the legalization of political parties in 1992, 1993 saw the first multi-party elections held since 1956.
 The country is now one of the most politically open in the Middle East permitting opposition parties such as the Islamic Action Front (IAF), the political wing of the Jordanian Muslim Brotherhood.
 The influence of the IAF significantly reduced in 2007 when their parliamentary representation fell from seventeen to six.
 The IAF boycotted the 2010 and 2013 elections in protest at the one voice electoral system.
 The king still holds the true levers of power, appointing members of the Senate and has the right to replace the prime minister, as King Abdullah II of Jordan had done in April 2005.

 It has been argued that the influence of tribalism in determining Parliament election results in Jordan should not be overlooked; it is stronger than political affiliations.
 Tribal identity has a strong influence over Jordanian life: "…identities remain the primary driving forces of decision making at the level of the individual, the community, and the state".

-In 2016, the King Abdullah II dissolved Parliament, and named Hani Al-Mulki Prime Minister.
+In 2016, King Abdullah II dissolved Parliament, and named Hani Al-Mulki Prime Minister.

 In 2018, following mass protests over a tax reform, Al-Mulki resigned, and was replaced by Omar Razzaz.